donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/README.md

-* [Repetition, Repetition, Repetition](./lessons-from-sport/repetition.md) - Lessons from Sports Management that cross over to software Engineering.
+* [Repetition, Repetition, Repetition](./lessons-from-sport/repetition.md) - Lessons from Sports Management that cross over to software engineering.
+* [I think you'll find it's more complicated than that](./more-complicated/more-complicated.md) - Knowledge Transfer opportunities in Agile ceremonies.

 ## Developing C++ with Visual Studio